mrismanaziz/Reforestation/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## What does a pirate pay for his corn?
+A buccaneer!